-Transition Support Funding allocations will be progressively replaced by Disability Inclusion Tier 2 school-level funding as part of the implementation of the Disability Inclusion funding and support model
+Transition Support Funding allocations will be progressively replaced by Disability Inclusion Tier 2 school-level funding and Disability Inclusion Transition Funding (Reference 140) as part of the implementation of the Disability Inclusion funding and support model.

 Transition Support funding will continue to be available to schools until they transition to Disability Inclusion during the staged 5-year roll-out schedule between 2021 to 2025.
 To be eligible for transition support funding, students must:

 - be enrolled in a Program for Students with Disabilities (PSD) school in grade 6 or equivalent in 2023

 - no longer be eligible for the Program for Students with Disabilities (PSD) after their Year 6-7 Review

 - be commencing year 7 in a Program for Students with Disabilities (PSD) government secondary school in 2024.

 Remaining schools with the following campus types are eligible for Transition Support Funding at school level: